ivanp1994/telompy/README.md

 [![Typing](https://github.com/ivanp1994/telompy/actions/workflows/typehinting.yml/badge.svg)](https://github.com/ivanp1994/telompy/actions/workflows/typehinting.yml)
 [![Linting](https://github.com/ivanp1994/telompy/actions/workflows/flaking.yml/badge.svg)](https://github.com/ivanp1994/telompy/actions/workflows/flaking.yml)

+## Installation and usage

+The only things required are `pandas` and `scipy`, as outlined in `requirements.txt`.

+As of now, it's not published on `pip`, and installation consists of cloning this repository and installing it locally by running `pip install .` from the directory.

+Additionally, a singularity/apptainer definition file is given in `telompy.def`.
+You can build an apptainer with the command:

+`apptainer build telompy.sif telompy.def` (or instead of `telompy.sif˙ you can name singularity image file whatever you want)

+and afterwards you can run `telompy` from the build image by prefixing it with:

+`apptainer exec telompy.sif`

+It can be used as a Python API (the main function being `calculate_telomere_lengths`) which takes all the parameters the CLI tool takes and it can be used from the CLI via `telompy` command.

 # TelOMPy usage for BNGO data
 ## Input and output parameters
 The primary input for `telompy` is a folder with BNGO assembly which is downloaded either from Bionano Access or is the output of Bionano Solve.
 The structure of said folder (and relevant files) are elucidated in *Structure of BNGO de novo assembly*.